Buchmann Ancestry, Buchmann Genealogy

 Today, a hamlet called 'Buechen' still exists, in the Wolhusen parish, close to Malters, about twenty kilometers west of Lucerne.
 The forefathers of Heinrich and Burkart Buchmann, Kellners of Malters, may have come from that hamlet.
 Are they the first known Buchmanns?

-The Beech tree, 'Buchen' in German, is the most common broadleaf tree in mid-western Europe.
-It stands to reason that 'Buchen' hamlets and villages sprung up in many places.
+The Beech tree, in German called 'Buchen', is the most common broadleaf tree in mid-western Europe.
+It stands to reason that 'Buchen' hamlets and villages sprang up everywhere.
 So many, I can't count them on the fingers of both my hands.
 Given Heinrich was Kellner of Malters, near Wolhusen, the pick of the Buechen hamlet in Wolhusen is a good bet.

 History books mention that many 'von Buch' lived in Bern (Switzerland) in the Middle Ages.
-A Konrad de Buch is mentioned as residing in Bern in 1319.
+Konrad de Buch is mentioned as a resident in Bern in 1319.
 I traced the Bern 'von Buch' family line back to Rudolf von Buch, born in Bern around 1260.
-Rudolf's father, whose name is unknown, also lived in Bern, and so perhaps his ancestors.
+Rudolf's father is also known to have lived in Bern.
 According to old archives, the 'von Buch' ladies and gentlemen of Bern were descendants of an aristocratic cadet branch.
 That much we know from historical accounts.
+It is not unreasonable to assume that the Bern 'von Buch' cadet branch reaches back to the late 1100s.
 Cadet branches begin with younger sons of noble dynasties.
 So as not to whittle away the glory and prestige of an established aristocratic lineage, the firstborn son of the noble dynasty would inherit all or most of the family's wealth and the aristocratic title.
 For the younger sons, to prevent conflict with the entitled firstborn, the family pursued other options: allocation of a small domain, appointment to a high-ranking army officer, and prominent ecclesiastical or secular positions, at home or abroad.
 The cradle of the 'von Buch' cadet nobility line is unknown; I would love to find out.
-In the later 14-hundreds, the Bern city-state regularly endowed many prominent local families with the noble 'von' preposition.
-But not so in centuries before that; new dynasties rarely evolved, so, one assumes that the 'von Buch' cadet branch may have come from a land North-East, such as Swabia, Thuringia, or Saxony.
+Possibly, the cadet branch was linked to historically documented 'von Buch' nobility lines in Thuringia or Saxony.
+The city of Bern was built in 1191, and it would have attracted young men from that area to serve as noble functionaries.

 The 'von Buch' families of Bern were well off.
-Several gentlemen held high positions in the Bern city-state as early as 1294, and von Buch gentlemen lived in Bern long before that.
-A 'von Buch' owned the church and the town of Muehleberg, Bern (1387).
-Near Muehleberg lies a hamlet called 'Buch bei Muehleberg'.
-The Muehleberg 'von Buch' first-born male lineage ended in the mid-1400s, and the Muehleberg rights were passed from Cäcilia von Buch to the noble Brüggler family.
-However, descendants of younger von Buch brothers of earlier generations kept the 'von Buch' family name alive.
+Several held high positions in the Bern city-state as early as 1294.
+The family 'von Buch' owned the church and the town of Muehleberg, Bern (1387).
+The noble 'von Buch' first-born male lineage ended in the mid-1400s when the title holder had no sons.
+With it went the noble title.
+However, descendants of non-first-born 'von Buch' sons of earlier generations would have kept a more humble 'von Buch' family name alive.

 Over time, the Bern von Buch families spread South and West in the wider Bern area, and towards Fribourg.

-As early as the turn of the millennium, 'von Buch' noble dynasties are known to have existed in Thuringia and Saxony (today's central Germany).
+As early as the turn of the millennium, two 'von Buch' noble dynasties are known to have lived in Thuringia and Saxony, the present-day Central Germany.
 The most notable von Buch of that time is Christian von Buch (1130-1183), Archbishop of Mainz and Arch-chancellor to the Emperor Barbarossa (Frederick I) of the Holy Roman Empire.
 Christian von Buch, diplomat, warrior, and counselor, became one of the highest dignitaries of the Holy Roman Empire.
-He was a nomad archbishop; as an archbishop, he only visited Mainz once in his lifetime.
+He was a 'nomad' archbishop; as an appointed archbishop, he only visited Mainz once in his lifetime.
 He was a statesman and politician.
+In medieval times, most church potentates were members of established nobilities, the non-first-born sons of high aristocratic families.
+Many prelates of the church's highest order had children; it was accepted, but not always historically documented.
+We do not know if Christian von Buch had children.
+Probably not.

 In 1821, the well-known historian Ferdinand Gregorovius summed up Christian's legacy and character, quote: